BitcoinDesign/Guide/guide/designing-products/user-research.md

 # User research

-We design digital products for the benefit of others.
-To do that, we need to understand who those others are and their unique needs, desires, and behaviors.
-A comprehensive design strategy balances user needs with considerations around the technology, business models, societal and economic impact, and other factors.
-In this section, we focus on understanding the users better.
+We design products to benefit users.
+That’s why it is necessary to understand their needs, desires, and behaviors.

-## Why user research?
+## How and why user research matters

 <div class="center" markdown="1">